Joehuu/osu-web/resources/docs/source/includes/_structures/multiplayer_scores.md

 ## MultiplayerScores

-An object which contains scores and related data for fetching next page of the result.
+An object which contains scores and related data for fetching the next page of the result.

 Field        | Type                      | Description
 -------------|---------------------------|--------------------------------------------------------------